keighleymcf/ironhack-game-project/README.md

 # Peace Pal

 Peace Pal is a game that guides users through a pain and anxiety management exercise.

+It is my first fully functioning javascript project and was created in 4 days during the Ironhack Web Development bootcamp in 2019.

 Play the game at https://keighleymcf.github.io/ironhack-game-project/